voerro/vue-tagsinput/README.md

     :typeahead="true"></tags-input>
 ```

 `element-id` will be applied to `id` and `name` attributes of the hidden input that contains the list of the selected tags as its value.
+Optionally you can also use the `v-model` directive to bind a variable to the array of selected tags.

 `existing-tags` is the list of the existing on your website tags.
 Include it even if you're not using typeahead.